-A visit to the Matildaville Ruins in the beautiful Great Falls Park in Virginia gave me the opportunity to check another item off my travel bucket list.
+A visit to the Matildaville Ruins in the beautiful Great Falls Park in Virginia gave me the opportunity to check another destination off my travel bucket list.

 Great Falls Park is a draw for its natural beauty, but if you’re a history lover like me, you’ll find the Matildaville Ruins just as exciting as the rush of water over the rocks on the Potomac River.